 REQUEST FOR TAX PAYING BROKER INFORMATION

 Insured Name: Buudda Brothers

-Policy (quote) Number:
+Policy (quote) No umber:

-Please provide us with the surplus lines tax payment information requested below.
-IF ANY OF THE INFORMATION BELOW HAS BEEN PRE-FILLED BUT IS INCORRECT, PLEASE PROVIDE THE CORRECT INFORMATION.
-Pre-filled information on this form will be used by us for state reporting of surplus lines premium unless you advise otherwise.
+HAS BEEN PRE s with the surplus lines tax payment information requested below.
+IF ANY OF THE INFORMATION BELOW E-FILLED BUT IS INCORRECT, PLEASE PROVIDE THE CORRECT INFORMATION.
+Pre-filled information be used by us for state reporting of surplus lines premium unless you advise otherwise.

 Multi-State Risk (Y/N):

 State where taxes are to be paid (This is Home State, if multi-state risk):

-Name of Surplus Lines Licensee filing taxes:
+Lines Licensee filing taxes:

-Agency Affiliation:
+Agency Affiliation on:

-Surplus Lines License Number:
+cense Number:

-Address of Surplus Lines Licensee:
+Address of Surpl us Lines Licensee:

-Telephone Number:
+Telephone Numb per:

-If taxes are payable in New Jersey, you must provide us with the 14 digit New Jersey Transaction Number for this policy other New Jersey specific information for reporting: v as well as
+ble in New Jersey, you must provide us with the 14 digit New Jersey Transaction Number for this policy as well as y specific information for reporting:

-NJ Transaction Number:
+NJ Transaction N Number:

 NJ Agency SLA Number

-NJ Agency License Number
+NJ Agency Licen

-This is the number that the Surplus Lines Association has assigned to your agency The State of New Jersey requires license number of the agency, not the individual agent who is filing taxes
+per that the Surplus Lines Association has assigned to your agency ew Jersey requires license number of the agency, not the individual agent who is filing taxes

 PREMIUM ALLOCATION MAY APPLY TO SOME POLICIES

 If applicable, please provide the following information for each state where taxes are to be paid.
 State Premium Amount(basis for taxes)

-As the producing broker, it is your responsibility to comply with state surplus lines regulations.For multi-state risks, broker must designate Home State and comply with Home State surplus lines laws and regulations.Arrangements must be made for the payment of any applicable state tax and stamping fees to appropriate state, stamping office or clearing house.
+As the producing g broker, it is your responsibility to comply with state surplus lines regulations.
+For multi-state risks, broker must

+designate Home State and comply with Home State surplus lines laws and regulations.
+Arrangements must be made for the payment of any applicable state tax and stamping fees to appropriate state, stamping office or clearing house.

-AP 50 00US 01-15
+AP 5000US 01-15